| || member for 4 years, 10 months, 29 days|

 Please remember when addressing another contributor that common courtesy is very important.
 Acknowledging the time and effort that contributor put into making a memorial, using phrases like "please" and "thank you" is received much better than "do this because I said so"!
 Also, please explain exactly how you are related to the deceased, and remember that you may not be the only person who has requested a transfer.
 Please be advised that I will NOT do transfers for "give me this memorial because..."
 Doing all transfers is at the discretion of the original contributor, and transfers for other than immediate family, per Find A Grave standards, is totally up to the original contributor.
 Courtesy, kindness and a thank you note, whether or not you receive the transfer, are always welcome.
 Please remember that you can add pictures to a memorial without a transfer, and can update it by submitting proper information to the original contributor.

 If you would me to update a memorial, please submit a proper S.A.C.,("Suggest A Correction), which you will find by clicking the edit tab, then choosing one of the edit options and that will link me directly to the memorial and any others involved.
+Please also provide any proof you have available as well.
 I try to be as accurate as possible.
 I am only human and sometimes make mistakes.
 If you find a mistake, please let me know.
 I will gladly correct it as soon as possible.
 If you want the state, county of birth, county of death etc. added to a memorial, I will be glad to add that information if you send it to me.

 Having said that, this is copied from a fellow graver: "Get out and photograph memorials while they are still readable.
 This site is primarily for GRAVE photos not genealogy, preserve those memories that are quickly fading."

-**My schedule is tight right now with family obligations, etc. If you send me an S.A.C. and I don't respond quickly, it's because my time is not my own at the moment.
+**My schedule is tight right now with the holidays, plus I have been extremely ill recently.
+I am also doing full-time volunteer work at a local hospital.
+If you send me an S.A.C. and I don't respond quickly, it's because my time is not my own at the moment.
 I have your requests in a file and will work on them as soon as possible.
 Thanks for your patience.

 Here is a VERY helpful link while utilizing www.findagrave.com: